This fantastically retro video game is taking on malnutrition

-Malnutrition causes nearly half of all deaths of children under age five.
-And as with countless other things, the global pandemic disrupted efforts to bring life-saving services to children in need.
+Malnutrition causes nearly half of all deaths of children under age 5.
+And as with countless other things, the global pandemic disrupted efforts to bring lifesaving services to children in need.

-In response, the Eleanor Crook Foundation has created a new initiative called LifePack, with social impact agency hive, which aims to use video games to help end severe malnutrition.
+In response, the Eleanor Crook Foundation has created a new initiative called LifePack, with social impact agency Hive, which aims to use video games to help end severe malnutrition.
 The organization created its own, free 8-bit game hosted on its website to raise awareness and donations, but is also hoping to work with the gaming industry to create in-game purchases to benefit the cause.

-Every 25 cents raised through LifePack buys one Ready to Use Therapeutic Food (RUTF) packet for a child in need.
-Made with peanut butter and condensed milk, each packet is 500 calories, and requires no preparation or refrigeration.
+Every 25 cents raised through LifePack buys one ready-to-use therapeutic food (RUTF) packet for a child in need.
+Made with peanut butter and condensed milk, each packet is 500 calories and requires no preparation or refrigeration.
 According to the ECF, three packets a day for six to eight weeks can bring a child back from the brink of death.

 The first developer to sign up is Tilting Point, which will give proceeds from in-game gem packs in SpongeBob: Krusty Cook-Off directly to LifePack.